vromero/activemq-artemis-docker/README.md

 </configuration>
 ```

-For the use cases where instead of merging, the desired outcome is an overwrite, a file named `custom-transformations.xslt`
+For the use cases where instead of merging, the desired outcome is an override, a file named `custom-transformations.xslt`
-in `/var/lib/artemis/etc-overwrite` is supported.
-For instance to delete overwrite the `jms` definitions instead of merging, these files could be used:
+in `/var/lib/artemis/etc-override` is supported.
+For instance to delete override the `jms` definitions instead of merging, these files could be used:

 `broker.xml`